 , the lead negotiator of the government delegation, said the talks could not finalize the “Terms of Reference” for further negotiations.

 This meeting came amid concerns from local analysts that Mara Patani does not represent active groups operating on the ground.

-Several bombings linked to separatist insurgents and occurring ahead of the talks targeted resort towns and government offices last month, leaving four dead.
+Several bombings linked to separatist insurgents and occurring ahead of the talks targeted resort towns and government offices last month

 The southern insurgency is rooted in a century-old ethno-cultural conflict between Malay Muslims living in the southern region and the Thai central state where Buddhism is considered the de-facto national religion.

 Armed insurgents groups were formed in the 1960s after the then-military dictatorship tried to interfere in Islamic schools, but the insurgency faded in the 1990s.